 - 1. Log in to www.audinate.com.

 - 2. Click 'My Account' at the top right of the page.

 - 3. Click 'My Products'.

 Activate

-The 'Activate' button allows you to log in to an existing www.audinate.com user account to activate an existing license, or enter a serial number that has been provided to you.
+The 'Activate' button allows you to activate an existing license.
+Enter the License ID that has been provided to you and click 'Activate' to activate the license.